 Also known as atopic dermatitis, eczema is almost always itchy and sometimes it’s the urge to scratch that signals the condition’s arrival before it becomes visible.
 When it manifests, it’s usually as dry, thick or scaly-looking skin and is often an overreaction to an irritant.
 If you’re fair, it may appear red and then turn brown.
 If you’re dark, it could mess with your pigmentation by looking lighter or darker.

-At Health Renewal we don’t just treat eczema topically.
-We consider it a symptom of a more complicated health issue so our doctors will take an extensive look at your medical history as well as the health of your gut.
+Health Renewal considers it a symptom of a more complicated health issue so our doctors will take an extensive look at your medical history as well as the health of your gut.
 Many don’t realise that there’s a big link between gastrointestinal problems and the condition of their skin.
 An undiagnosed gastric condition like low stomach acid, or leaky gut could easily be the driving force behind your eczema.
 A food allergy could also be the cause or an aggravating factor so you’ll be tested for those too.

 Either way, eczema is generally an allergic response to an irritant, so identifying it is vital.
 Other ways our doctors can help you manage the condition include prescribing topical medication and advising on nutraceuticals and lifestyle changes like an allergen-free diet, the right skin care and how to get rid of potential triggers, be it an overly fragranced fabric softener or a house full of dust mites.